-The type(s) of orthodontic treatments covered by health insurance varies depending upon the policy.
-To obtain cover, you will need an Extras policy that covers Major Dental.
-General Dental covers things like teeth cleaning, small filings and dental x-rays.
-Major Dental covers more advanced procedures including crowns, bridges, dentures, and orthodontic care.
+What’s the difference between general and major dental?
+General dental covers things like teeth cleaning, small fillings and dental x-rays.
+Major dental covers more advanced procedures including crowns, bridges, dentures, and, in most cases, orthodontic care.

 - What types of orthodontic treatments are covered.

 - Who can provide treatment.
-Most health funds pay less for orthodontic treatment provided by a dentist than for an orthodontic specialist.
+Most health funds pay less for orthodontic treatment provided by a dentist than for an orthodontist (an orthodontic specialist).

 - What the lifetime limit is on orthodontic benefits.
 Once the limit is reached, benefits no longer re-accrue and you may not claim any further orthodontic benefits over your lifetime.

-- What the waiting period is.
+- What the waiting period looks like.
 Most health funds impose a 12-month waiting period.